bensmithett/webpack-css-example/README.md

 # webpack-css-example

-Example repo showing a webpack CSS build
+Example repo showing how to automatically generate a CSS bundle from explicitly required Sass source with Webpack.

+- `npm install`
+- `npm run build`
+- Take a look at the generated CSS in `build/`